Menu

 Can you help me even if my case is not in Southern California?

 Yes.
-Although we maintain several staffed physical office locations including San Diego, Irvine in Orange County and Temecula in Riverside County, we have handled collection matters across the entire state of California.
+Although we maintain several staffed physical office locations including San Diego, Irvine in Orange County, and Los Angeles, we have handled collection matters across the entire state of California.
 We can handle matters including the following locations: Los Angeles, Fresno, Bakersfield and San Bernardino County, San Jose and Santa Clara, San Francisco, Oakland, Sacramento, Northern California, Ventura County, San Luis Obispo, and any other location within the state.

 What is a “Receiver” or “Receivership” in Support and Property Collection Cases?